srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 .. code-block:: diff

+        cu_cp:
         amf:
-          addr: 127.0.1.100                                             # The address or hostname of the AMF.
+            addr: 127.0.0.10                                            # The address or hostname of the AMF.
             bind_addr: 127.0.0.1                                        # A local IP that the gNB binds to for traffic from the AMF.
+            supported_tracking_areas:                                   # Configure the TA associated with the CU-CP
+            - tac: 7
+                plmn_list:
+                - plmn: "90170"
+                    tai_slice_support_list:
+                    - sst: 1

         ru_sdr:
           device_driver: uhd                                            # The RF driver name.
           device_args: type=b200,num_recv_frames=64,num_send_frames=64  # Optionally pass arguments to the selected RF driver.
     -     clock:                                                        # Specify the clock source used by the RF.
-    +     clock: external                                               # Set to external as using Leo Bodnar GPSDO as 10 MHz reference.
+    +     clock: internal                                               # Set to external only if using Leo Bodnar GPSDO as 10 MHz reference.
           srate: 23.04                                                  # RF sample rate might need to be adjusted according to selected bandwidth.
           otw_format: sc12
           tx_gain: 50                                                   # Transmit gain of the RF might need to adjusted to the given situation.